Rloui/Rloui.github.io/stressgame/README.md

 Unsolved Problems
 - the when splicing the array and pushing the new cards in there respective array there is a problem with the rendering of the correct suit of the card

+- because of the previous problem the, the winning conditions are unsolved problems as well

 Resources
 - used to get the location of card suit sprite http://www.spritecow.com/